cwarden45/Bastu_Cat_Genome/basepaws_Dental_Health_Test/README.md

 ## **basepaws ([Dental Health Test](https://basepaws.com/products/cat-dental-health-test), $59 each, 1 sample, Order #32719)**:

 I ordered 1 additional sample that I hope to have a vet help me collect on 7/11/2021 (which was delivered to my apartment on 7/22/2021).
+This is sample with ID 31210251700872.

 I took Bastu to a vet appointment on **8/16/2021**.
 The vet thought Bastu looked to be in good shape, and confirmed that she was healthy enough to go under anesthesia.
 However, I added her to the wait list to get a dental cleaning, and I think she will get some dental x-rays to be extra cautious.